How the belief in categorizing people hides the solutions to the problems categorization itself creates

 You’re A Racist!

 When someone says something that results in them being labeled, against their will, as a racist, stigmatizing them under the assumption that they will then shut up, this usually results in, at most, a closeting of views the speaker and others who share those views, will not believe make them bad people.

-While speech is sometimes used as a weapon to intentionally dehumanize others as part of the process toward political economic or sexual power, sometimes what looks like racism may often be, on closer inspection, a reflection of normative tendencies and how they interact with the idea of race shared by alleged ‘racists’ and ‘anti-racists’ alike.
+While speech can be used as a weapon to dehumanize others as part of the process toward political economic or sexual power, what looks like racism may often be, on closer inspection, a reflection of any culture’s norms and how they interact with the idea of race which is shared by alleged ‘racists’ and ‘anti-racists’ alike.

-In different places there are different norms (or: the right way things are done) and often what you see when someone does something you wouldn’t do, and you wouldn’t expect based on your experiences, is a sort of judgment.
+In different places there are different norms (or: the right way things are done), and often what results when someone does something that is inconsistent with one’s own norms is a sort of judgment.
 This is a common reaction to seeing someone act in an unfamiliar way, one of the possible internal expressions of cultures in contrast.